Analytic Bijections for Smooth and Interpretable Normalizing Flows: Introduction

-Beyond improving coupling flows, we develop a novel architecture that leverages these bijections in a fundamentally different way. \emph{Radial flows} decompose space into radius and angular direction, applying scalar bijections only to the radial coordinate.
-Unlike coupling flows, whose bijection parameters are generated by neural network conditioners, radial flow parameters are learned directly as model weights.
-Radial flows exhibit exceptional training stability, produce geometrically interpretable transformations, and, on targets with natural radial structure, achieve comparable quality to coupling flows with orders of magnitude fewer parameters.
-We further extend radial flows with angular dependence, including a Fourier parametrization in 2D where the learned coefficients directly reveal which angular modes the flow uses to match the target.
+Beyond improving coupling flows, we develop \emph{radial flows}: a novel architecture that transforms the radius $r = \|\bm{x}\|$ while preserving angular direction.
+Unlike coupling flows with neural network conditioners, radial flow parameters can be learned directly, yielding exceptional training stability (learning rates an order of magnitude higher), geometric interpretability, and---on targets with radial structure---comparable quality with $1000\times$ fewer parameters.

-\paragraph{Paper organization.} Section~\ref{sec:background} reviews normalizing flows and existing scalar bijections.
-Section~\ref{sec:bijections} presents our analytic bijections: construction principles, concrete expressions, and how to include learnable parameters for stable training.
-Section~\ref{sec:architectures} describes flow architectures leveraging these bijections, with emphasis on radial flows.
-Section~\ref{sec:experiments} provides comprehensive evaluation: 1D density estimation, coupling layer integration, radial flow benchmarks on 2D targets, and a physics application to lattice field theory.
-Section~\ref{sec:conclusion} concludes with a discussion on future directions and limitations.